After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 “I’ve waited 54 years, I’m sure I can wait another few months.”

-But not too many — Tracey has a lifetime on which to catch up.
+But not too many, hopefully; Tracey has a lifetime on which to catch up.